Omar-Saad-ELGharbawy/Image-Fourier-Mixer/README.md

 - **Inverse Fourier Transform** of mixed image to display it in **time domain**.

-### Object oriented programming :
+## Project Structure
+### Image Class:

-1. Image Class contains all image information and methods to :
+1. Contains all image information and methods to :
 - Read and resize image.
 - Claculate fourier transform of image.
 - Crop in image phase and magnitude.

+### Processing Class:
-2. Processing class with static functions and static objects of Image Class to store image data in it and to be used in the backend.
+- Contains static functions and static objects of Image model to store data.